Ecommerce website testing: How to make it effective to not miss any problem that annoys users?

 The test team is experienced and professional in ecommerce web testing

 Why is that so?
-He or she has a good basis and understanding of the way ecommerce websites should look like and will know how they should perform in different cases.
+He or she has a good basis and understanding of the way ecommerce websites should look and will know how they should perform in different cases.
 The practices of previous works help testers not to miss details to be tested and test them under various cases.

 Key Aspects May Be Covered While Testing An Ecommerce Website